-- Choose a command buddy will understand, example: “time to go potty” or “do it”, and use consistently.
+- Choose a command buddy will understand, example: “time to go potty” or “do it now”, and use consistently.

 - When your friend shows signs of needing to go (like sniffing around and lowering the butt), attach a leash and take him outside directly to the location.
 Give the command “time to go potty”.
 For new pups, usually 30 minutes after meals, after exciting play, before bed and first thing in the a.m. are the usual moments.
 For adults you know their schedule, work with that.

-- Tip: Take buddy to the spot first thing when going outside and don’t let allow run and play time until business has been done–have him leashed.
-This enforces to get business done right away and will pay off down the road.
+- Tip: Take buddy to the zone first thing when going outside and don’t let allow run and play time until business has been done–have him leashed.
+This enforces the idea to get business done right away and will pay off down the road.